 As a number of banks devalue the earn rate on their Mastercard/Visa cards to 0.6-0.75 per dollar, the NAB Qantas Reward Signature card stands out with an earn rate of 1 point per dollar spent, not to mention the added big sign-up bonus.

-Lastly, with ANZ waiving its annual fee on the Qantas Frequent Flyer Black and offering 75,000 Qantas Points for signing up, I would be silly not to apply.
+Lastly, with ANZ waiving its annual fee on the Frequent Flyer Black and offering 75,000 Qantas Points for signing up that time, I would be silly not to apply.

 American Express cards in the Membership Rewards scheme are very versatile and have many useful applications, including transferring points to hotel reward programs.
 Amex cardholders also have access to lounges in Sydney and Melbourne.